nim-ka/aoc_n64/sound/README.md

 Sequence files are what actually controls the audio.
 The are in .m64 format, which is similar to MIDI, but Turing complete.
-An .m64 file has a sequence script which can spawn channels, which have channel scripts that can spawn layers, which have layer scripts that can play notes.
+An .m64 file has a sequence script that can spawn channels, which have channel scripts that can spawn layers, which have layer scripts that can play notes.
 Each note is performed using an instrument from a sound bank.
 A sequence file can use multiple banks;
 `bank_sets.s` describes the mapping from sequences to sound banks.
 Channels